 fiction.”
 This study makes an immodest proposal to rethink the way we document biological parentage, genetic and gestational, on the one hand and social and legal parentage on the other.
 The proposal is consistent with and would promote a society

 that, first, respects and supports families, however, formed or re-formed over time, so that all families can to the greatest extent possible enhance the lives of their adult.”

 In this sense, many countries are making legal initiatives.
 For example, a committee was constituted by United Kindom’s Parliament to include biological parents marked on birth certificates.
 “If parents want to deceive their children that’s their decision, but it is our view that the state should not be complicit in that,” said Phil Willis, chair of the committee.

-It is a crucial bioethical issue that presents the increasing new techniques of assisted reproduction which, in many cases, let the children without available data of their biological parents.
+It is also a crucial bioethical issue that techniques of assisted reproduction which, in many cases, let the children without available data of their biological parents.